Authors | Speakers | Reviewers

 Draft paper submission

-Your draft paper must be submitted using the ACG paper template.
+Your draft paper must be submitted using the ACG paper template and be submitted in Word docx format.
+Papers are not to exceed 14 pages.
 Please refer to the associated documents listed below.

 Reviewer feedback

-Your paper will undergo a single-blind peer review process.
-All reviewer comments, tracked changes, and feedback will be incorporated into your draft paper, together with ACG desktop publishing changes.
+Your paper will undergo a single-blind peer review-process.
+Should your paper be accepted, you will receive a copy of your draft paper with all reviewer comments, tracked changes, and feedback incorporated into it, together with ACG desktop publishing changes.
 We will send you this reviewed version so you can address the comments in your paper.
 You are required to address and make the changes.
 If you do not make the changes, please provide an explanation.
 In some cases, your paper will be returned to the reviewer/s for confirmation changes have been appropriately made.

 Final paper submission